subsquid/docs/docs/develop-a-squid/squid-processor/store-interface.md

 # Store interface

-`Store` is a generic interface exposed by `BatchContext.store` to the handlers.
+`Store` is a generic interface exposed by `XXXContext.store` to the handlers.
 The concrete type is inferred from the `Database` argument of the `BatchProcessor.run` method:

 ```typescript
 run<Store>(db: Database<Store>, handler: (ctx: BatchContext<Store, Item>) => Promise<void>): void